 I'm pleased to say, most people these days are keen to help bees, and leave bee nests alone.
-However, now and then there are queries with regard to nest sites for bumble bees, and whether they can legally be destroyed - in particular, whether a neighbour can force another neighbour to remove or kill bees on their property.
+However, now and then I receive queries with regard to nest sites for bumble bees, and whether it is legal to destroy them or whether they are protected species.
+In particular, I am often asked whether a neighbour can force another neighbour to remove or kill bees on their property.

-Funnily enough, I have just had a fairly similar query, and so have decided to add my response to help others.
+Funnily enough, I had just received a fairly similar query, and so decided to publish my thoughts on the matter in order to help others.

 However, please note, the following is not legal advice, which I cannot provide.
 Any decision you take is yours.

-With any luck, they will draw a line under the matter, and your neighbour will not take further action!
+You could always check with your council, and if they take such a position, it might be better to let the council explain this to your neighbour.
+With any luck, the council will draw a line under the matter, and your neighbour will not take further action.

-However, if the worst comes to the worst, this situation is actually much easier than other situations I have heard about.
-For a start, if the bird box can be removed from the shed in its entirety, there is a better chance of relocating the nest, I think.
-Do it at night, wear protective clothes, cover the entry holes, and try to remove it as smoothly as possible – you may hear some annoyed buzzing, but as long as all exit points are covered, you should be okay.
+If you have to move a bumble bee nest in a bird box, do it at night, wear protective clothes, cover the entry holes, and try to remove it as smoothly as possible.
+You may hear angry buzzing from the bees, but as long as all exit points are covered, you should be okay.
 Place the nest box in its new home – it’s a good idea to have the new spot confirmed in advance – perhaps a neighbour a few doors away, with more tolerant people living next door?
-You can read more about it here.
+Then uncover the exit holes.

-As I write in June 2018, bumble bee nests are not protected by law, as far as I am aware - though I have previously argued that some protection should be the case, for the sake of curbing unecessary removals - the nests are temporary, after all.
+As I write in June 2018, bumble bee nests are not protected by law in the UK, though I have previously argued that some protection should be the case, for the sake of curbing unnecessary removals.

 This is about as much feedback as I can (at this time) provide.
 However, I am hopeful that as awareness increases, fewer people will seek the drastic measure of removing bumble bee nests.